JGCRI/gcamfaostat/paper.md

 ### Data tracing

 As **`gcamfaostat`** is built upon the foundation of `gcamdata` and leverages the powerful drake framework, it inherits functions designed for tracking data flows.
-Here we describe several key functions.

 [`info()`](https://jgcri.github.io/gcamfaostat/reference/info.html)